 With a friend I was in the Indian capital Delhi.
 We had some exhausting days in the heat of the Indian February and the dirt and noise of Old Delhi around the ears.
 Therefore, we decided to visit a more rural and relaxing spot of this beautiful country for a short trip.
 We decided to go to the small island of Diu.
-Diu and Daman, unlike the states of India, are territories directly subordinate to the central government.
+Diu and Daman, unlike the states of India, are territories directly subordinate to the central government in Delhi.
 That means there is no state government and also some rules are different from the rest of the country.
 Among other things, hard liquor flows quite freely on Diu, which is why the neighboring state of Gujarat conducts „tough“ border controls on re-entry and sometimes removes „liquor smugglers“ from the bus.

 After a long train ride through the desert state of Rajastan and a ride on a „luxury bus“ we reached the island of Diu in the Arabian Sea.
 Only a narrow road leads over a dam and a small bridge to this island, which was occupied by Portugal for a long time.
 Only in the beginning of the 60s Diu was „liberated“ by India fighting a small war for it.
 The traces of the Portuguese are still clearly perceptible, especially in the architecture.
 Small forts protect harbor bays and typical catholic church buildings stand in the towns, between some villas with a rather „Mediterranean“ touch.